RU

 Dental Fillings - 4

-• The ability to treat caries and pulpitis, and seal root canals to prevent the penetration of harmful bacteria;
+• The ability to treat caries and pulpitis, and seal root canals to prevent the penetration of pathogenic bacteria;

 • Long-lasting solution – the filling's lifespan depends on the material used and the patient's oral care;